Robust Hamiltonicity in families of Dirac graphs: Proof Outline and a robust Dirac's theorem

-It thus remains to describe the proof of \cref{thm:main_distinct} in the case that $\mathbb{G}$ is $\alpha$-extremal for some small $\alpha$.
+It thus remains to describe the proof of \cref{thm:main_spread} in the case that $\mathbb{G}$ is $\alpha$-extremal for some small $\alpha$.
 It turns out that after some clean-up, this case boils down to finding an $O(1/n^2)$-spread probability measure on the set of rainbow Hamilton paths in a family of almost complete bipartite graphs of large minimum degree that share the same bipartition.
 By leveraging the additional structure, we prove this last statement using more traditional means.
-For the detailed proof, see \Cref{section:extremal families}.
+The proof of \Cref{thm:main_spread_exceptional} follows in a similar manner.
+For the detailed proofs, see \Cref{section:extremal families}.